 The market for this technology is expected to grow to \$77.5 billion by 2025.
 In fact, applications based on cognitive computing will expand across consumer, business, healthcare, industrial, and education markets.
 The procurement field will be no exception.

 Our Prediction

 Intake

-Al will anticipate requests before they are submitted based on user patterns, stock levels, historic spend, contract/PO expiration, and other predictive analytics, to make proactive and anticipatory procurement decisions.
+AI will anticipate requests before they are submitted based on user patterns, stock levels, historic spend, contract/PO expiration, and other predictive analytics, to make proactive and anticipatory procurement decisions.

 RFx Administration

 Intelligent systems can administer the bulk of the strategic sourcing process, from intake through contract execution.
-Tactical Procurement Al will automate tactical execution including the creation, routing, and execution of POs through RPA.
+Tactical Procurement AI will automate tactical execution including the creation, routing, and execution of POs through RPA.
 RFx Strategy and Negotiations Cognitive systems will complement the human effort in sourcing strategies and negotiations analyzing past results to recommend options.

 Streamlined Sourcing With cognitive systems at work in the practice, procurement teams can see some significant workflow improvements.
 Artificial intelligence will help procurement teams get ahead of a client's business needs.
 Machine learning will sort through vast databases and cross-reference what was sourced in the past, how frequently, at what volume, and what end use behavior looked like.
 Intelligent systems can use this data to automatically trigger future intake inquiries at the optimal times.
 Cognitive computing will yield efficiency gains.
 We expect most administrative tasks to be automated (intake, strategy recommendations, RFP development and administration, evaluation and scoring, and scenario analysis).
 Teams will need to pivot to more strategic skill sets, such as relationship development.
 Impressively, cognitive computing will even help generate new sourcing strategies.
 By 2030, expect artificial intelligence to become a dispassionate aid to human efforts when executing negotiations and developing future strategy blueprints.
 What Now?

 We understand that cognitive computing will affect workflows and long-accepted process.
 ProcureAbility recommends that organizations conduct an assessment of their sourcing processes, develop plans to utilize next-gen technology systems, and then begin exploring areas to apply artificial intelligence and machine learning technologies.
-BOLD PROCUREMENT PREDICTION #4: Hyper Cybersecurity In this edition of the 'Bold Procurement Predictions for 2030' Insights series, ProcureAbility examines a problem that has been plaguing companies for years and will only get more challenging.
-Digital security and the threat of data breaches are not the sole prevue of information technology professionals.
+BOLD PROCUREMENT PREDICTION #4: Hyper Cybersecurity Digital security and the threat of data breaches are not the sole prevue of information technology professionals.
 Cyber-attacks frequently originate from outside the company's firewall.
 Many breaches are due to inadequate protections when allowing vendors and third parties access to portions of the network.
+In this section of our whitepaper, we explore solutions for the growing threats surrounding cybersecurity in the procurement space.

-of executives report that the increased use of suppliers and partners expose the company to more security threats.4 That places the onus for (at least part of) data security efforts squarely on the Chief Procurement Officer.
+44% of executives report that the increased use of suppliers and partners expose the company to more security threats.
+That places the onus for (at least part of) data security efforts squarely on the Chief Procurement Officer.
 The State of Data Security Security experts define a cyberattack as an attempt to gain access to a computer network.
 The intent is almost always malicious.
 Cybercriminals can pursue any number of objectives: information theft, sabotage, espionage, and financial gain.
 Hackers are growing more sophisticated at exploiting vulnerabilities and can gain access to networks through phishing emails, malicious website access, file downloads (via the Web and email), second-stage downloads, and command-and-control communications.
 THE DIGITAL SECURITY THREATS ARE INCREASING

-1.862 Total number of cyberattacks in 2021
+Total number of cyberattacks in 2021